mukaiizawa/Paren/man/man3/sp-assert.md

 # NAME
-assert - provide assertion for debug environment.
+assert - abort the program if assertion is false.

 # SYNOPSIS

-    (assert TEST)
+    (assert TEST-EXPR)

 # DESCRIPTION
-Evaluates the specified expression and raise error if the results is nil.
+The special-operator assert(3) evaluates `TEST-EXPR` and aborts if the result is `nil`.

+If the symbol `$debug?(3)` is true, the special-operator assert(3) is not evaluate `TEST-EXPR`, and hence does nothing at all.

 # RETURN VALUE
-Returns the last evaluation result.

-If compiling with the debug option off, returns nil and the expression is not evaluated.
+Undefined.

+Do not use the return value as the internal processing will be different depending on whether you compile in debug mode.

 # ERRORS
-Error if, `TEST` is nil.
+Error if, `TEST-EXPR` is evaluated to nil.

-# NOTES
-Whether it was compiled in debug mode is held by the global symbol `$debug?(3)`.

 # SEE ALSO
 - $debug?(3)